freeCodeCamp/chapter/README.md

 ### Installing Node.js

-Follow instructions for downloading and installing Node.js for your opreating system from the [official Node.js website](https://nodejs.org/en/download/).
+Follow instructions for downloading and installing Node.js for your operating system from the [official Node.js website](https://nodejs.org/en/download/).

 Ensure you are installing Node 10 or greater and npm 6 or greater.